 If an individual, organization, or project does not meet all of the above requirements, we will not consider the application.

 Selection Process and Timeline

-The following criteria will be used by the independent review panel to assess applications and make funding recommendations to MHC.
+The following criteria will be used by the independent review panel to assess initial project overviews:

 - Evidence that the project/idea comes from community-identified need/opportunity

-- Is the applicant individual/organization an American Indian or immigrant (see definition below)?
+- To what degree does the applicant reflect the community they serve?
+Is the applicant an American Indian or immigrant organization or individual?

 In addition to the criteria above, the panel may consider the diversity of the overall awardee pool, including geographic location, project topic, audience, etc.